-People with diabetes are also more likely to have peripheral vascular disease, caused by blockage of the arteries that supply blood to the feet and legs.
-This is because over a long period of time high blood glucose levels damage the functioning of blood vessels and nerves.
+Peripheral vascular disease, caused by blockage of the arteries that supply blood to the feet and legs, results from high blood glucose levels over a long period of time which damage the functioning of blood vessels and nerves.
 This damage is made worse by high blood pressure and abnormal lipid (cholesterols and triglyceride) levels, which are also common in people with diabetes.

 Our goal is to identify and treat patients before problems occur.

 For those with abnormal lipid levels, we offer referrals to a dietitian who can help you develop a meal plan to improve your lipid profile.
 An exercise program may also be recommended.
-If necessary, lipid-lowering medications may be prescribed by referral to the Lipid Clinic.
+If necessary, lipid-lowering medications may be prescribed by referral to Joslin's Lipid Clinic.

-Page last updated: May 21, 2013
+Page last updated: October 26, 2016